Ranking: Best smartphones reviewed by Notebookcheck

 Smartphones are essential for our everyday lives.
 Notebookcheck tests numerous Android phones and iPhones each month, evaluating performance, features, and overall value.
 This list highlights the best smartphones of those we meticulously tested in recent months.Daniel Schmidt (translated by DeepL) Published 🇩🇪 🇹🇷 ...

-With ever more powerful processors and graphics chips, high-quality cameras, and increasing screen sizes, smartphones can perform a variety of daily tasks.
-Traditional communication is increasingly taking a back seat for high-end phones; what is needed is maximum performance for gaming, multitasking and AI, camera modules that make a conventional camera superfluous, vibrant displays and the longest battery life possible.
+With ever more powerful processors and graphics chips, higher-quality cameras, and increasing screen sizes, smartphones work great for a variety of daily tasks.
+Traditional communication is increasingly taking a back seat, making space for maximum performance for gaming, multitasking and AI, alongside camera modules that make conventional dedicated cameras redundant, and vibrant displays, and the longest battery life possible.

 Competition at the top of the chart is fierce, with only a few percentage points separating certain models.
 This article lists the best phones tested by Notebookcheck over the past few months.
 For detailed information on the phones, we recommend reading the linked reviews.